 - A travel stipend intended to cover an economy-class ticket for one annual trip to and from Stanford.

 - A stipend for living and academic expenses (such as room and board, books, academic supplies, instructional materials, local transportation, and reasonable personal expenses).

-- A fellowship applied directly to cover tuition (commensurate with the standard departmental level of enrollment) and associated fees.
+- A fellowship is applied directly to cover tuition (commensurate with the standard departmental level of enrollment) and associated fees.

-- The Knight-Hennessy Scholars program typically does not cover costs that your home department at Stanford pays for its students – such as for subscriptions or lab equipment.
+- The Knight-Hennessy Scholars program typically does not cover costs that your home department at Stanford pays for its students – such as subscriptions or lab equipment.